Center of percussion: General case

 Note that P, the rotation axis, need not be at the end of the beam, but can be chosen at any distance $p$.

 Length $b + p$ also defines the center of oscillation of a physical pendulum, that is, the position of the mass of a simple pendulum that has the same period as the physical pendulum.

-Center of percussion of a uniform beam
+Uniform beam

 For the special case of a beam of uniform density of length $L$, the moment of inertia around the CM is: